hashgraph/hedera-services/docs/fees/custom-fees-characterization.md

 sending those units.
 Hence Alice is charged 1ℏ, which goes to the custom fee collection account of the `fixedHbarFeeToken`.

-In the record excerpt below, we see Alice (`0.0.1013`) paying to transfer the NFT with serial number 1 to Bob as (`0.0.1014`); the fee collection account is account `0.0.1015`.
+In the record excerpt below, we see Alice (`0.0.1015`) paying to transfer an NFT with serial number 1 to Bob (`0.0.1016`); the unique token's id is `0.0.1018`, and its fee collection account is `0.0.1017`.
 Besides paying the Hedera fees, Alice pays the 1ℏ fee to the collection account.
 The final `assessed_custom_fees` section shows this explicitly (since no `token_id` is set, the denomination is ℏ).
 ```
 transferList {
   accountAmounts {
     accountID { accountNum: 3 }
-    amount: 37977
+    amount: 75779
   }
   accountAmounts {
     accountID { accountNum: 98 }
-    amount: 797398
+    amount: 1590886
   }
   accountAmounts {
-    accountID { accountNum: 1013 }
+    accountID { accountNum: 1015 }
-    amount: -100835375
+    amount: -101666665
   }
   accountAmounts {
-    accountID { accountNum: 1015 } <<-- Fee collection account gets 1ℏ
+    accountID { accountNum: 1017 } <<-- Fee collection account gets 1ℏ
     amount: 100000000
   }
 }
 tokenTransferLists {
-  token { tokenNum: 1016 }
+  token { tokenNum: 1018 }
   nftTransfers {
-    senderAccountID { accountNum: 1013 }
+    senderAccountID { accountNum: 1015 }
-    receiverAccountID { accountNum: 1014 }
+    receiverAccountID { accountNum: 1016 }
     serialNumber: 1
   }
 }
 assessed_custom_fees {
   amount: 100000000
-  fee_collector_account_id { accountNum: 1003 }
+  fee_collector_account_id { accountNum: 1017 }
 }
 ```